jamesrharwood/srqr/items/limitations.md

 id: limitations
 title: Limitations
 ---

-**Trustworthiness and limitations of findings**
+Describe problems or gaps in their efforts to ensure trustworthiness and the potential implications.^1^

+Describe how the chosen paradigm, approach, and methods will influence the situations to which the findings may reasonably apply.^2^ (See also Item 18.)

+Describe how specific decisions or events in the conduct of the study strengthen or weaken the rigor of the findings.

+## Notes

-Authors should describe techniques used to ensure trustworthiness in the Methods section of the manuscript.
-In the Discussion, authors should identify problems or gaps in their efforts to ensure trustworthiness and the potential implications.
-For example, if researchers intended to interview individuals with certain characteristics, or who might offer different perspectives, but were unsuccessful in recruiting any willing participants, they should explain this issue and describe possible consequences for transferability.
+1. Whereas you should describe techniques used to ensure trustworthiness in the Methods section of the manuscript, this section is about the gaps that you didn't or couldn't cover.
+For example, if you intended to interview individuals with certain characteristics, or who might offer different perspectives, but were unsuccessful in recruiting any willing participants, explain this issue and describe possible consequences for transferability.
 (See also Item 18.)

-All research paradigms and approaches have strengths and weaknesses, and authors should explicitly discuss how the paradigm, approach, and methods they used will influence the situations to which their findings may reasonably apply.
-(See also Item 18.)
-In addition, they should explain how specific decisions or events in the conduct of the study strengthen or weaken the rigor of their findings.
+2. All research paradigms and approaches have strengths and weaknesses.

 ## Why this information is important